python/peps/pep-XXXX.rst

 The new runtime objects to which this syntax evaluates will remain backward-compatible with the ``typing.Callable`` and ``typing.Concatenate`` types they replace, other than details like ``__repr__`` where some behavior change makes sense.

 But we also believe that we should have a new runtime API with more structured data access, since:
-- Callable types have a more complicated shape than other generics, especially given the behavior when using ``...`` and ``typing.Concatenate``
+- Callable types have a more complicated shape than other generics, especially given the behavior when using ``...`` and ``typing.Concatenate``.
 - In the future we might want to add more features, such as support for named and optional arguments, that would be even more difficult to describe well using only ``__args__`` and ``__parameters___``.

 Our tentative plan is to define enough new builtins for the runtime data to mirror the shape of the AST, but other options are also possible.
 See [#runtime-behavior-specification]_ for a detailed description of the current plan and a place to discuss other ideas.